 The bottom line

-Adding your child as an authorized user to your credit card is easy to do.
-And by adding them you will be giving them a chance to build their credit score and learn how to use credit responsibly.
+When you decide the time is right to start your child on their credit journey, adding them as an authorized user to your credit card is an easy to-do.
+And by adding them to your account, you will be giving your little one a chance to build their credit score while teaching them how to use credit responsibly.
+That way, when they are not so little anymore, they can be financially strong and independent.